abigalekim/old_website/_pages/about.md

 - Interned at AWS Redshift, and designed/implemented a scalable prewarming service that decreased the cold-start compilation time of Redshift CaaS (Compilation as a Service) by more than 3x.
 (Summer 2020)
 - Joined the CMU DB research group, where I'm just getting started!

-Hope you enjoy browsing around my very-incompleted website!
+I hope you enjoy browsing around my very-incompleted website!